AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 The information transmitted allows us to manage your mailboxes efficiently.
 While mailbox IDs are used internally, the temporary email address is inherently transient and non-identifiable, reducing privacy risks.

-### Message handling
+### Message handling in Temp Mail

-When interacting with messages in your mailboxes, such as retrieving, updating (marking as read), or deleting messages, the following information is transmitted:
+When interacting with messages in your in Temp Mail mailboxes, such as retrieving, updating (marking as read), or deleting messages, the following information is transmitted:

 - **Mailbox ID and message ID**: Unique identifiers used to retrieve, update, or delete specific messages.
-- **Message content**: When requesting an email message, the complete content of the message is transmitted.
+- **Message content**: When requesting an email message, the full contents of the messages and the status of read messages are transmitted.

 Storing the content of incoming emails is a fundamental function of the temporary email service within AdGuard Mail.
 AdGuard Mail stores all information related to incoming messages, including the sender, subject, full email text, time of receipt, and more.
 This information is retained until you explicitly delete it or delete the account to which it belongs.